-Images of Classical, Renaissance and Baroque Rome dominate the canvas.
-But in the foreground amidst these ancient splendours and history, the city’s inhabitants carry on with their daily activities in the emerging shadows of the Capitoline Hill.
+Images of Classical, Renaissance, and Baroque Rome dominate the canvas.
+But in the foreground amidst these ancient splendors and history, the city’s inhabitants carry on with their daily activities in the emerging shadows of the Capitoline Hill.

-The Roman Forum is a rectangular plaza surrounded by the ruins of several important ancient buildings at the centre of the city of Rome.
-During Ancient Roman times the Forum was the centre of day-to-day life in Rome.
-It was the site of triumphal processions, elections, the venue for public speeches, criminal trials and commercial affairs.
+The Roman Forum is a rectangular plaza surrounded by the ruins of several important ancient buildings in the center of the city of Rome.
+During Ancient Roman times, the Forum was the center of day-to-day life in Rome.
+It was the site of triumphal processions, elections, the venue for public speeches, criminal trials, and commercial affairs.
 Here statues and monuments commemorated the city’s great men.

 Located in the small valley between the Palatine and Capitoline Hills, the Forum today is a sprawling ruin of architectural fragments and intermittent archaeological excavations.
 The Roman Forum has been a source of inspiration for artists for centuries.
 Notable artists of the Forum include Giambattista Piranesi, Maerten van Heemskerck, Pirro Ligorio, Canaletto, Claude Lorrain, Giovanni Paolo Panini, Hubert Robert, J.M.W.
 Turner and many others.